See what questions

 Treatment for arthritis varies depending on the type of arthritis, severity of symptoms, the presence of complications, a person's age and medical history, and other factors.
 Osteoarthritis and rheumatoid arthritis cannot be cured, but treatment can help to reduce symptoms and minimize destruction of joints and other complications.
 For details on treatments, refer to treatment of arthritis....more »

 Arthritis: Arthritis-like symptoms usually refers to joint pain, joint redness, joint inflammation, joint swelling, and other joint symptoms.
-The causes obviously include arthritis (including all types of arthritis...more »
+The causes obviously include arthritis (including all ...more »

 A diagnosis of arthritis may be delayed or missed because early symptoms may be mild and intermittent and develop slowly.
 In addition, some people do not experience symptoms in early stages of osteoarthritis.